dbanty/rclone-postgres-backup/README.md

 ### Railway-specific guide

-> [!TIP]
-> You can also [deploy Postgres with these backups enabled](https://railway.app/template/xNTYS8?referralCode=xsbY2R) if you don't have a database yet.

 If you're running this container in Railway, you can use shared variables for all the Postgres variables (replace `Postgres` in each expression with the name of your database service):

 - `PGHOST`: `${{Postgres.PGHOST}}`